Spring onions, along with garlic and ginger, are a staple in Chinese and many other Asian dishes. Here are 10 best spring onion substitutes.

 - Ramps

-I have seen lists which suggest carrots as cucumbers as substitutes and will leave it to you to decide whether or not these make acceptable replacements for spring onions!
-As for myself, I'll leave them off this list 🙂
+I have seen lists of best green onion substitutes which suggest carrots and cucumbers ??
+I will leave it to you to decide whether or not these make acceptable replacements for spring onions!

-Replacement garnishes
+Replacement Garnishes

 These spring onion substitutes are listed from best to worst: